rkshaw20/Groot-Translator/README.md

 # Groot-Translator
-This website is made for translating the English sentence into the Groot Language.
+This website is made for translating the English sentence into the Groot Language. <br>
+Tech Stack used: HTML, CSS, and JavaScript.

 Preview: